Territorial Force

 The force experienced problems throughout its existence.
 On establishment, fewer than 40 per cent of the men in the previous auxiliary institutions transferred into it, and it was consistently under strength until the outbreak of the First World War.
 It was not considered to be an effective military force by the regular army and was denigrated by the proponents of conscription.
 Lord Kitchener chose to concentrate the Territorial Force on home defence and raise the New Army to reinforce the British Expeditionary Force (BEF) in France, a decision which disappointed the territorials.
-The need to replace heavy losses suffered by the BEF before the New Army was ready forced Kitchener to deploy territorial units overseas, compromising the force's ability to defend the homeland.
+The need to replace the severe losses suffered by the BEF before the New Army was ready forced Kitchener to deploy territorial units overseas, compromising the force's ability to defend the homeland.
 To replace foreign-service units, the Territorial Force was doubled in size by creating a second line which mirrored the organisation of the original, first-line units.
 Second-line units assumed responsibility for home defence and provided replacement drafts to the first line.
-The second line competed with the New Army for limited resources and was poorly equipped and armed.
+The second line competed with the New Army for limited resources and was poorly equipped and armed as a result.
 The provision of replacements to the first line compromised the second line's home defence capabilities until a third line was raised to take over responsibility for territorial recruitment and training.
 The second line's duties were further complicated by the expectation, later confirmed, that it too would be deployed overseas.

-Territorial units were initially deployed overseas to free up regular units from non-combat duties.
-On the Western Front, individual battalions were attached to regular army formations and sent into action, and the territorials were credited with playing a key role in stopping the German offensive.
+Territorial units were initially deployed overseas to release regular units from non-combat duties.
+On the Western Front, individual battalions were attached to regular army formations and sent into action, and the territorials were credited with playing a key role in stopping the German offensive in late 1914.
 The first complete territorial division to be deployed to a combat zone arrived in France in March 1915.
 Territorial divisions began participating in offensive operations on the Western Front from June 1915 and at Gallipoli later that year.
 Because of the way it was constituted and recruited, the Territorial Force possessed an identity that was distinct from the regular army and the New Army.
-This became increasingly diluted as heavy casualties were replaced with conscripted recruits following the introduction of compulsory service in early 1916.
-The Territorial Force was further eroded as a separate institution when County Territorial Associations were relieved of most of their administrative responsibilities.
+This became diluted as casualties were replaced with conscripted recruits following the introduction of compulsory service in early 1916.
+The Territorial Force was further eroded as a separate institution when county territorial associations were relieved of most of their administrative responsibilities.
 By the war's end, there was little to distinguish between regular, territorial and New Army formations.